wachalak/wachalak/README.md

 # Hi c:

-I'm Karolina, an MSc student in Bioinformatics at Wageningen University & Research, with a focus on genomics and statistical machine learning.
+I'm Karolina, a MSc student in Bioinformatics at Wageningen University & Research, with a focus on genomics and statistical machine learning.
 Welcome to my GitHub profile!

 ## Research interests